ywiyogo/CarND2-P5-MPC-Project/README.md

 The predicted horizon is defined by the time `T = N*dt`.
 A short horizon leads the prediction to be less accurate or even instability.
 A long time of prediction provides a better prediction, but it reduces the performance.
 I apply `N=10` and `dt=0.1` for my MPC in order to deal with the maximal velocity 40 mph.

 ### Latency
 Due to the 100 millisecond latency between actuations commands on top of the connection latency, we need to incorporate this latency to our model.
 One way is to include this latency in the state before the state is passed to the `MPC::solve()`.
-The updated state is defined in the function `include_latency` as:
+The updated state is defined in the function `include_latency(Eigen::VectorXd& s, const double delta, const double acc, double latency = 0.1)` as:

     s[0] = x + v * cos(psi) * latency;
     s[1] = y + v * sin(psi) * latency;